← Back to 漢書

 11

 Meanwhile Junior Minister Wulu Chongzong stood high at court expounding the Liangqiu interpretation of the Changes.
 Since Xuandi the court had favored Liangqiu; Yuan ordered a showdown between Chongzong and every other school.
-Chongzong traded on rank and a glib tongue—Yan Shigu glosses cheng as "ride on" or "trade on."
-He leaned on imperial favor to cow the doctors.
+Chongzong traded on rank and a glib tongue—Yan Shigu glosses cheng as "ride on" or "trade on.
+He leaned on imperial favor to cow the doctors."
 Every scholar feigned sickness rather than face him.
-Someone nominated Zhu Yun; he strode in, tucked his court skirt, and mounted the dais—Yan Shigu identifies zi as the lower robe, fanqie zi-si.
+Someone recommended Yun; he was summoned in, tucked his lower robe and ascended the hall. 〈Yan's note: "Zi is the lower skirt of the garment, read zi-si fan."
 He lifted his head to speak—Yan Shigu: kang is "raise."
 His voice shook the hall.
 In disputation he pinned Chongzong again and again—Yan Shigu glosses zhu as "gore" or "parry," fanqie zhu-yu.
-The doctors sang: "Wulu locks horns high—Zhu Yun snaps his tip."
-Yan Shigu: yueyue paints tall branching horns.
+The doctors sang: "Wulu locks horns high—Zhu Yun snaps his tip." 〈Yan's note: "Yueyue is the appearance of long horns."
 The emperor named him an erudite.

 12